Jokiller230/puzzlevision/README.md

 - Creating users in your systems through ${self.namespace}.users, automatically maps home-manager configurations from the `homes` directory to their corresponding users.

+Since I am actively using this configuration on my main workstation, things are evolving quickly, leftover issues are actively being resolved and the list of modules is ever-growing.
-Nonetheless, one should still consider this implementation experimental, once I start using this on my laptop,
+Nonetheless, one should still consider this implementation experimental.

-I'll aim for production grade stability.
+My next goal is to setup an attic binary cache, with a build/release workflow that runs in regular intervals.
+(similar to isabelroses's workflow setup)

 ## 🚀 Deployment
 To deploy a system run the following command in your terminal of choice.